Skip to main content

 Most homeowner relief starts with the homestead rule: You must usually own the property and use it as your main home.
 For Iowa’s homestead credit, the state says you must own and occupy the property as a homestead on July 1, declare Iowa residency for income tax purposes, and occupy it for at least six months each year.
 There are special rules for people on active duty and for people who live in a nursing home or similar facility but still maintain the home and do not rent it out.

-Income-based relief is stricter: The low-income senior and disabled property tax credit depends on household income listed in the 2026 claim instructions.
-That income is broader than what many people expect.
+Income-based relief is stricter: The 2026 credit claim uses household income that is broader than what many people expect.
 It can include Social Security, pensions, disability income, and money received from other people living with you.
 Married couples are treated as one household and file one claim.
 If co-owners do not all live there, the claim may need to be prorated.
+For the age-70+ rule, the form uses 250% of the poverty guidelines.
+Our federal poverty level guide can help you understand that term, but the Iowa form is still the rule to follow.

 Local example What is different Why it matters